kylehslee/EndGame/README.md

 ## Installation

+Use your local machine

+OR

-Use the docker to install nycdot-db-service.\
+Use the docker to run the program.\
 [Install Docker Engine](https://docs.docker.com/engine/install/)

 ## Usage